Vincent-Stragier/deltamed_coherence_openutils/README.md

 This repository contains some tools created to manipulate Deltamed Coherence .eeg data in batch.
 First, an anonymisation tool has been created, then a wrapper for the Deltamed coh3toEDF converter (coh3 is the version of the `.eeg` format used).

 ## Jobs status
-In order to improve the code quality, a linter, some unit tests and a security test are ran over the codebase using some workflows (GitHub Actions).
+In order to improve the code quality, a linter, some unit tests and a security test are run over the codebase using some workflows (GitHub Actions).
 This aim to insure that the code is always working as intended.

 ### Status of the workflows on the main branch
 ![Lastest released development build](https://github.com/2010019970909/deltamed_coherence_openutils/actions/workflows/release_lastest.yml/badge.svg?branch=main)